robertwb/bitcoin-taxes/README.md

 offsets income.
 Actual transfers out must be taxed manually when sold externally.
 The suggested "fair market" value for these transfers is pulled from https://blockchain.info/charts/market-price.
-When running in interactive mode, user input will be saved in a json file (defaulting to `external_transactions.json`) and not asked again.
+When running in interactive mode, user input will be saved in a JSON file (defaulting to `external_transactions.json`) and not asked again.
 This file can be edited manually or removed to re-evaluate the nature of a transaction.